Table of Contents

 Tags

-To add or edit tags for your post, click the ellipses menu in the upper right of the editor view and select Add tags.
+To add or edit tags for your post, click Settings button and start typing.

-To delete your post, click the ellipses menu in the upper right of the editor view and select Delete post.
+To delete your post, click Settings and select Delete post.
 You can also revert a post to draft state by clicking Unpublish.

 The Pages section of your Pika dashboard offers more than a way to edit pages.
 From here you can create a custom home page, add pages to your navigation bar, and even add external links to your navigation bar.